joonsang-yoon/joonsang/README.md

 -   `build.mill.scala`: The build script for the [Mill](https://com-lihaoyi.github.io/mill/mill/Intro_to_Mill.html) build tool.
 -   `TopLevelModule`: A Chisel module that serves as the top-level of the SoC design.
 -   `ExternalModule`: A Chisel module that is a dependency of `TopLevelModule`.
+-   `HardFloat`: A Chisel module that implements floating-point arithmetic.
+-   `HardUtils`: A Chisel module that provides utility functions.
 -   `LICENSE`: The license file for the project.
 -   `Makefile`: A set of common commands for building, testing, and cleaning the project.
 -   `mill`: The Mill build tool executable.